joshnuss/svelte-stripe/README.md

 </head>
 ```

-Add your public key to environment vars in your `.env`:
+Add your Stripe public key to the environment vars in your `.env`:

 ```
 VITE_STRIPE_PUBLIC_KEY=pk_....